RonaldMacario13/thechaincademy-couse/README.md

-# Solidity Roadmap E2E Course - ChainCademy
+# Solidity Roadmap E2E Course - ChainCademy - Release: V1

 ## Project Overview
 The project in question is a repository used to store progress and assignments completed during a course at Chaincademy.
 The main objective of this repository is to serve as an organized way to document progress in the course and also as a platform to submit tasks assigned throughout the study program.